critocrito/sugarcube/packages/plugin-media/README.md

                      --media.mosaic_force
 ```

+**Metrics:**

+- `total`: The total number of video mosaics generated.
+- `existing`: The number of mosaics that already existed.
+- `fail`: The number of mosaics that failed to generate.
+- `success`: The number of mosaics that were successfully generated.

 ### `media_file_import` plugin

 Import media files into the data collection.
 This is a natural fit with the `fs_unfold` plugin.